replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 send to give you even more visibility into their environment.
 Since you define the support bundle, it can collect details that are specific to troubleshooting your application.
-Support bundles can also surface specific issues and provide guidance to your customer in order to repair issues on their own.
+Support bundles can also surface specific issues and provide guidance to your customer in order to resolve issues on their own.
 They are part of the [Troubleshoot](https://troubleshoot.sh) open source project.

 What is a Support Bundle?